Short URL for this page:

 The Author and the Work

-A 1907 graduate of the United States Military Academy at West Point, Indicates a West Point graduate and gives his Class.William Addleman Ganoe, as can be gathered from a close reading of his entry in Cullum's Register and is more explicitly stated in his own self-written obituary in Assembly linked there, made his career to a large extent in writing and teaching history.
+A 1907 graduate of the United States Military Academy at West Point, Indicates a West Point graduate, Class of 1907: a link to his biographical entry in Cullum's Register.William Addleman Ganoe, as can be gathered from a close reading of his entry in Cullum's Register and is more explicitly stated in his own self-written obituary in Assembly linked there, made his career to a large extent in writing and teaching history.

 To add to what the author says in his own foreword, immediately following — and frankly to amend it somewhat — in The History of the United States Army we have a historical account to be sure, but also an apologia: the reader will see that Col. Ganoe persistently and passionately shows the truth of the old Roman axiom, Si pacem vis, para bellum: If we want peace, we should prepare for war.
 Time and time again we read how good preparation and training ensured victory, and poor or no preparation exposed the United States to serious danger thruout her history; and his corollary is that when the United States Congress, whether from shortsightedness or a spirit of economy or outright demagoguery, chooses to downplay or ignore military preparedness, we wind up paying for it in lives as well as in far greater financial costs than were temporarily saved.